authentik SCIM Provisioning

 https://your_kestra_host/api/v1/your_tenant/integrations/integration_id/scim/v2

-The Secret Token will be a long string (ca. 200 characters) that will authenticate requests from authentik to Kestra.
+The Secret Token will be a long string (approximately 200 characters) used to authenticate requests from authentik to Kestra.

 Enable or Disable SCIM Integration

 Note that you can disable or completely remove the SCIM Integration at any time.
-When an integration is disabled, all incoming requests for that integration endpoint will be rejected.
+When an integration is disabled, all incoming requests to that integration endpoint will be rejected.

 At first, you can disable the integration to configure your authentik SCIM integration, and then enable it once the configuration is complete.